-- Privacy: Privacy generally means that information related to a report made under this Policy will only be shared with a limited number of individuals who "need to know" in order to assist in the active review, investigation and determination of responsibility concerning the report.
-While not bound by confidentiality, these individuals are trained to be discreet and respect the privacy of all individuals involved in the process. - Confidentiality: Confidentiality means that information shared by an individual with certain campus or community professionals cannot be revealed to any other individual without express permission of that individual, unless there is an imminent threat of harm to self or others, or the conduct involves suspected abuse of a minor (which requires notifying child protective services and/or local law enforcement)4.
-These campus and community professionals include: clergy, physicians, and mental health providers, all of whom have privileged confidentiality that has been recognized by the law5.
+Privacy: Privacy generally means that information related to a report made under this Policy will only be shared with a limited number of individuals who "need to know" in order to assist in the active review, investigation and determination of responsibility concerning the report.
+While not bound by confidentiality, these individuals are trained to be discreet and respect the privacy of all individuals involved in the process.

+- Confidentiality: Confidentiality means that information shared by an individual with certain campus or community professionals cannot be revealed to any other individual without express permission of that individual, unless there is an imminent threat of harm to self or others, or the conduct involves suspected abuse of a minor (which requires notifying child protective services and/or local law enforcement)4.
+These campus and community professionals include: clergy, physicians, and mental health providers, all of whom have privileged confidentiality that has been recognized by the law5. - Employee Reporting Responsibilities: All employees who are aware of Prohibited Conduct are required to report the information to the Title IX Coordinator unless otherwise designated as a Confidential Resource.